Saniya1016/Room-Scheduler/README.md

 # Team 13 Project

-The application name  RoomSync
+The application name  Building Manager

-The RoomSync Web App is a user-friendly application designed to simplify the process of reserving meeting rooms based on user preferences.
+The Building Manager Web App is a user-friendly application designed to simplify the process of reserving meeting rooms based on user preferences.
 This README file provides an overview of the app's features and usage guidelines.

 Features